microtrain/bootcamp/11-CakePHP/02-CakePHP.md

 }
 ```

-At this point when you try to access [http://loc.cake.example.com](http://loc.cake.example.com) the application will try to reridect you to *users/login*.
-This will error out due to us (a) not having a UsersController at the top level and (b) not having a route that dirercts us to the CakeDC plugin.
+At this point when you try to access [http://loc.cake.example.com](http://loc.cake.example.com) the application will try to redirect you to *users/login*.
+This will error out due to us (a) not having a UsersController at the top level and (b) not having a route that directs us to the CakeDC plugin.
 We will resolve this by adding a route.

 [</> code](https://github.com/stack-x/cake.example.com/commit/b32d232a8f74ff1e9512b0cb8c10e9afe332a977) Add the following at line 80 of *src/config/routes.php*